 There is also collaborative research with Professor Evan Begg from the Department of Clinical Pharmacology, relating to pharmokinetics of steroids when delivered via the intratympanic route.
 In conjunction with Mr Jeremy Hornibrook from the Otolaryngology Department, he is undertaking research in to intratympanic gadolinium as a marker for endolymphatic hydrops in the inner ear, comparing it with electrocochleography and clinical indicators of Ménière’s Disease.

 Professor Spencer Beasley has had a longstanding research interest in studying the effects of Adriamycin on the developing foetus, and refining the rodent model of the VATER association, as a means of investigating the embryogenesis of oesophageal atresia and related congenital structural abnormalities.
-Until the Christchurch earthquakes, this research focussed on the role of Sonic Hedgehog and its downstream genes in both normal development of the foregut and hindgut, and in abnormal organogenesis.
+Until the Christchurch earthquakes, this research focussed on the role of Sonic Hedgehog and its downstream genes both in the normal development of the foregut and hindgut, and in abnormal organogenesis.